grammaloreto/BeachSentimentAnalysis/README.md

-# SentimentAnalysis
+# Beach SentimentAnalysis

-## With BERT and Hugging Face transformers.
-Everyone have good or bad experiences in beaches, hotels, restaurants or with a service.
-From popular web plataforms data (reviews) are scrape to analyse the results.
+## With Hugging Face

+Data (reviews) are scraped from a popular travel plataform.

+In some cases english and spanish beach-reviews are taken for other analysis only spanish.

+### Mean
+- Caribbean beaches of Colombia: 3.49/5
+- Cancun (Mexico): 3.68/5